 Offseason MiLB include

-Caminero was suspended 25 games without pay following a first positive test for a drug of abuse.
+Caminero was suspended 25 games without pay following a violation of the program.

 The 21-year-old left-hander also is set to begin his third professional season.
 He signed with the Braves as an international free agent out of the Dominican Republic in September 2016 and spent the last two years in the Rookie-level Dominican Summer League.
 In 2018, he made 17 relief appearances and posted a 1.87 ERA and 1.34 WHIP while striking out 40 over 33 2/3 innings.